pawanmishra/pawanmishra.github.io/_posts/2015-09-10-mean-stack-part3.md

 layout: single
 title: MEANT Stack Part3 - Front End Implementation - 1
 tags: [vscode, node, typescript, mongodb, angularjs]
+excerpt: In this and the next module, we will concentrate on building front-end of our application using [AngularJs](https://angularjs.org/), [TypeScript](http://www.typescriptlang.org/) & [Bootstrap](http://getbootstrap.com/).
 ---
+{% include toc %}
-In the previous two posts([part-1](https://weblogs.asp.net/pawanmishra/building-web-app-using-mean-stack-part-1-setup) & [part-2](https://weblogs.asp.net/pawanmishra/building-web-app-using-mean-stack-part-2-node-mongoose-setup)) we have gone through the steps of installing required software's and setting up of our applications back-end server functionality.
+In the previous two posts([part-1]({% post_url 2015-09-10-mean-stack-part1 %}) & [part-2]({% post_url 2015-09-10-mean-stack-part2 %})) we have gone through the steps of installing required software's and setting up of our applications back-end server functionality.
 In this and the next module, we will concentrate on building front-end of our application using [AngularJs](https://angularjs.org/), [TypeScript](http://www.typescriptlang.org/) & [Bootstrap](http://getbootstrap.com/).
 In this post, we will focus on building following things :

 *   Configure VS Code for TypeScript development
 *   Angular related setup code